 The COVID-19 Crisis: Looking Forward

-As the COVID-19 crisis wanes in the united states, experts from the University of Wisconsin–Madison are available to discuss tips, research and the latest trends related to life after the pandemic.
+As the effects of COVID-19 linger in the United States, experts from the University of Wisconsin–Madison are available to discuss tips, research and the latest trends related to the pandemic.
 Our experts database helps media outlets discover and book UW–Madison experts, on deadline.

 While people stocked up on toilet paper and cleaning essentials during the height of the pandemic, now shoppers are pivoting to items such as cosmetics and colorful clothing.
 Nancy Wong, an expert on consumer decisions and luxury marketing, can discuss this shift to spending money on products that speak to optimism and being together.